oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 States that the path `PUT /company` is supported.

-The `REPLACE` capability can be applied to a collection of reference values to state that individual members of the collection can be replaced.
+The `REPLACE` capability can be applied to an entity set or collection-valued navigation property to state that individual members of the collection can be replaced.

 ```rsdl
 service {